 - Excellent examination results and the opportunity to act up as consultant in a targeted placement to ensure appropriate consultant experience and facilitate successful consultant applications at the end of training;

-- A wide range of training opportunities available in Thames Valley and across the South East including Nationally Available Training Placements (NATPs), placements at the Centre for Radiation, Chemicals and Environmental Hazards together with international placements.
+- A wide range of training opportunities available in Thames Valley and across the South East including Nationally Available Training Placements (NATPs), placements at the Centre for Radiation and Chemicals and Environmental Hazards.

 Please also refer to our FAQs page on the website for any further queries you may have.